Protecting the Rights of Individuals Accused of Drunk Driving in Ft. Lauderdale

 Law enforcement officers and prosecutors in and around Fort Lauderdale take drunk driving very seriously.
 Anyone suspected of drunk driving will likely be immediately arrested and charged with a serious criminal offense.
-If you’ve been accused of DUI in South Florida, you should not wait to contact a highly skilled Fort Lauderdale DUI defense law firm.
+If you’ve been accused of DUI in South Florida, you should not wait to contact a highly skilled Fort Lauderdale personal injury lawyer.
 Timing is extremely important in these cases, so please call Meldon Law to discuss how we can protect your rights today.

 Florida DUI Laws

 Unlike some states, Florida law does not treat driving under the influence of alcohol as a traffic offense but instead, the law makes DUI a criminal offense with potentially serious consequences.
 To convict you of DUI, the prosecutor must prove that you were in physical control of a vehicle while:

 - Your faculties were impaired by alcohol, or

 - Your blood alcohol content (BAC) was 0.08 percent or higher